 Full-Scale Active Shooter Exercise in July 2017

-EKU PUBLIC SAFETY PLANNING FULL-SCALE ACTIVE SHOOTER EXERCISE IN JULY
+EKU PUBLIC SAFETY IS PLANNING A FULL-SCALE ACTIVE SHOOTER EXERCISE FOR TUESDAY JULY 25TH FROM 9AM TO 1PM.

 RICHMOND, Ky. – With most students away for the summer, Eastern Kentucky University Public Safety is planning several events designed to enhance campus safety, culminating with a full-scale exercise involving an active shooter scenario.